Table of Contents

 Example 1-9.
 EIGRP Summary

-In Example 1-9, the router R1 sends only two updates: one for the networks ranging from 184.108.40.206 to 220.127.116.11 and another for 18.104.22.168.
+In Example 1-9, the router R1 sends only two updates: one for the networks ranging from 188.8.131.52 to 184.108.40.206 and another for 220.127.116.11.
 These two are instead of 16 separate IP route entries.
 Even in a small scenario like this, you saved 14 IP route entries.
 Reducing IP routing tables means when a router performs a routing table search, the time it takes to determine the outbound interface is reduced allowing end-user data to be sent faster over a given medium.

 With OSPF, you do not need to disable automatic summarization, because OSPF does not automatically summarize IP subnets.
 Hence, to summarize the same block of addresses of a router (OSPF ABR), you apply two commands under the OSPF process.
 Example 1-10 displays the summary commands required.